 Biofilm formation on artificial surfaces that are placed in the body is particularly problematic since, unlike our own tissues, the artificial surfaces do not contain protective mechanisms to limit microbial colonisation.
 Work in my lab is aimed towards understanding how micro-organisms interact with different surfaces such as acrylic materials used for prosthodontics, with a view to providing more effective measures for reducing microbial contamination.

-I teach on the MClinDent course in the School of Dental Sciences, and I regularly supervise MRes students.
+I teach on the 'Genomics of Infectious Disease' module of the MSc in Genomic Medicine and on the MClinDent course in the School of Dental Sciences.